7echkilla/Thesis/README.md

   - . tells Docker to use the current directory (where the Dockerfile is) as the build context.

 ### Run the container:
-- docker run -it --rm 3dthesis_image /bin/bash
+- docker run -it --rm -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix --device /dev/dri:/dev/dri --group-add video --privileged -e XDG_RUNTIME_DIR=/tmp/runtime-root 3dthesis_image
   - -it: Runs the container in interactive mode and allocates a terminal.
   - --rm: Removes the container once it's stopped.
 - Run a simulation: ./Thesis/3DThesis/build/application/3dThesis ParamInput.txt